 This cracker is rich in flavor.
 The onion base creates a perfect foundation for the caraway and dill.
 Although this cracker stands perfectly on its own, I have tried many raw cheeses with it and there can be a wonderful marriage of flavors.
 But do keep in mind that the accompanying spread / cheese needs enough flavor so not to get drowned out.

 After the dehydration process, the cracker remains a little soft.
 So don’t expect it to dry crispy.
 It is a strong cracker through and won’t crumble under a heap of toppings.

 In the photos below I created a “stack” of yumminess that was perfect for a mid-day snack for Bob.
 I will be sharing those recipes soon.

-- Dehydrate at 115 degrees (F) for 5 hours or until dry enough to remove from the teflex and place directly on the mesh sheets to continue the drying process.
+Dehydrate at 145 degrees for 1 hour, then reduce to 115 degrees (F) for 5 hours or until dry enough to remove from the teflex and place directly on the mesh sheets to continue the drying process.
 This can take 8-10 hours.
 These time frames are to be used as a guideline.
 Drying times will always vary depending on the climate, humidity and if the dehydrator is full or not.

 Why do I start the dehydrator at 145 degrees (F).
 Click (here) to learn the reason behind this.